symfony/ux/src/LiveComponent/doc/index.rst

 a model in a child updates, it won't also update that model in its parent (but it *can* - keep reading).

 The parent-child system is *smart*.
-And with a few tricks, you can make it behave exactly like you need.
+And with a few tricks (:ref:`such as the key prop for lists of embedded components <rendering-quirks-with-list-of-embedded-components>`), you can make it behave exactly like you need.

 .. _child-component-independent-rerender: